 - Leftover aerosol in cans is released into 55-gallon drums for proper disposal, and the cans are recycled.

-- All freon from air conditioners is captured and reused.
+- Freon from air conditioners on our vehicles is captured and reused.

 - Batteries are returned to manufacturers to ensure proper recycling.

 - Fluorescent light bulbs are replaced with high energy efficient lighting (such as LED’s) and the old lightbulbs are recycled.

 - All bus tires are leased from the manufacturers, and returned to be recycled after a certain number of miles